ermaccer/ermaccer.github.io/_posts/tutorials/2020-12-28-how-to-install-mk-ps2-mods.md

 If you use Windows 10 or newer, you should be able to open ISO contents by just double clicking at the .ISO file.
 This will mount the ISO as a virtual drive.

-Open up the newly mounted drive and simply move everything from the virtual drive to any folder (preferably create one just for UMKD stuff).
+Open up the newly mounted drive and simply move everything from the virtual drive to any folder (preferably create one just for mod stuff).

 ## 2. Replacing Files